kurahaupo/brisphp-meetups/README.md

 ## Sponsors

-The BrisPHP Meetup has three amazing sponsors which all provide venues, food and drinks on a rotating basis.
+The BrisPHP Meeting has three amazing sponsors which all provide venues, food and drinks on a rotating basis.

 <img src="/images/creditsense.png" alt="CreditSense Logo" width="200">